Medical expert of the article

 Causes and pathogenesis of diabetic nephropathy

 Hyperglycemia acts as the main initiating metabolic factor in the development of diabetic kidney damage.
-In the absence of hyperglycemia, changes in renal tissue, characteristic of diabetes mellitus, are not detected.
+In the absence of hyperglycemia, changes in renal tissue characteristic of diabetes mellitus are not detected.

 Hyperlipidemia is another metabolic factor involved in the development and progression of diabetic nephropathy.
-The kidneys are damaged by modified LDL, which penetrate through the damaged endothelium of the capillaries of the renal glomeruli and promote the development of sclerotic processes in them.
+Modified LDL damages the kidneys by penetrating through the damaged endothelium of the glomerular capillaries and promoting the development of sclerotic processes in them.

 Causes and pathogenesis of diabetic nephropathy